A Healthy Dose of Self-Confidence

 Self-confidence evolves from within.
 In previous generations, children were necessary and important participants in the maintenance of daily family life - the quality of which was largely dependent upon group effort.
 As such, children developed trust in their own abilities, hence, self-confidence.
 Many parents today spend an inordinate amount of time making life ‘comfortable’ for their children (i.e., providing them with too many toys, offering rewards in exchange for good behavior, catering to whims…).
 To be fair, parents are not the only ones who indulge children.
 In one school district, elementary physical education teachers reported being directed to avoid activities that involved competition citing competitive activities could negatively impact student self-confidence.
 I can just see my grandparents turning over in their graves!

-So, what can parents do to ensure that their children develop a healthy level of self-confidence (as opposed to an excessive level that equates to an exaggerated sense of one’s own importance)?
+So, what can parents do to ensure that their children develop a healthy level of self-confidence (as opposed to an unhealthy or excessive level that equates to an exaggerated sense of one’s own importance)?
 The short answer: Nothing.
 Thanks to ‘free will,’ parents cannot ensure that their children develop a healthy level of self-confidence any more than they can ensure that their children will become successful adults.
 They can, however, set the stage for healthy development by demonstrating unconditional love for their children, leading by example, setting/enforcing age-appropriate boundaries and nurturing areas in which their children display interest or talent.

 As much as parents may want to help (and we do), self-confidence is simply not something parents can ‘provide.’
 The good news is that those struggling with a lack of self-confidence can change the trajectory.
 Self-confidence is gained through experiences that require each individual to problem solve and navigate challenges independently, with the least amount of outside intervention.
 It is in experiencing successes and failures that a healthy level of self-confidence is developed.
 Unless safety is an issue, when children apply problem-solving strategies that prove less than effective, rather than overly assuaging, a simple pat on the back or brief word of reassurance should suffice - no excess parent intervention needed!